uchealex/Omint/README.md

 1. **Input Data**:
    - Select the omic type (Lipid, Protein, or Metabolite).
    - Input comma-separated omic IDs for lipids, proteins, or metabolites.
    - Specify the number of smallest distances to consider.
+NOTE: it should be greater than or equal to the number of omic IDs above.

 2. **Processing**:
    - Click the "Process" button to start processing the data.
 The app will calculate the distances and rank the entities based on their connection to the selected omic type.